 Get an ergonomically designed chair that keeps you comfortable and supportive throughout the day.
 This makes a tremendous difference in how you feel and will in turn increase your productivity at work.
 However, do not get too comfortable.
 Sitting is detrimental to your health.
 Get up and walk.
 Get rid of some of that excess weight.

 Photo by FreeDigitalPhotos.net.

-Powered by Article Dashboard taz people, Powered by Article Dashboard leaving a job, Powered by Article Dashboard stuff works, Powered by Article Dashboard american general life insurance quote, Powered by Article Dashboard american general insurance company, Powered by Article Dashboard health science jobs, Powered by Article Dashboard life science degree, Powered by Article Dashboard building contractors, Powered by Article Dashboard write small business plan, Powered by Article Dashboard staying healthy
+Powered by Article Dashboard taz people, Powered by Article Dashboard leaving a job, Powered by Article Dashboard stuff works, Powered by Article Dashboard american general life insurance quote, Powered by Article Dashboard american general insurance company, Powered by Article Dashboard life science degree, Powered by Article Dashboard health science jobs, ergonomics, Powered by Article Dashboard building contractors, Powered by Article Dashboard write small business plan